jakegreenhalgh/polymorphism_composition_homework/homework.md

 Give a difference between composition and aggregation?

-Aggregation is similar to composition except that the objects can exist independently from the object which contains them.
+Conpostion is when the object is destroyed all of its behaviours are also destroyed.
+Aggregation iis different in that the objects can exist independently from the object which contains them.

 What is/are the advantage(s) of using composition/aggregation?

+There is great code reusability.

 When using composition, when an object is destroyed, what happens to all the objects it is composed of?

+They are also destroyed.

 When using aggregation, when an object is destroyed, what happens to all the objects it is composed of?

+They continue to exist.